LilyEllaC/WordleSolver/README.md

 2. *Naviagte* Open the terminal and go to the directory you want to open it in

-3. *Execute* Run the game with his command for Linux:
+3. *Execute* Run the game with this command for Linux:
     ```bash
     ./solver
     ```